 Also quite effective are the photographs by Walker Evans that mark sections of the book.
-This series of subway candids reminds us easily read body language and facial expression is, particularly when our guard is down.
+This series of subway candids reminds us how easy it is to read body language and facial expression, particularly when our guard is down.
 Washington’s Rules of Civility do not apply here.

 As a setting – time and place – it is incredibly well-researched, but comfortably so.
 It doesn’t feel forced or sound like it is name-dropping for effect.
 There is only one portion of one chapter that falls flat.
 The rest is as effervescent as a newly popped bottle of champagne.

 Many thanks to the folks at Viking/Penguin for the review copy.